My goal is to help you discover the true meaning of a healthy lifestyle.

 More than that, I wanted to trust myself around food.

-I tried more low-calorie diets, swearing off sugar, two a day workouts, and just trying to have “more willpower.”
+Initially, I tried more low-calorie diets, swearing off sugar, and just trying to have “more willpower.”

 Each failure made me feel like a loser, like I didn’t have what it takes, and never would.